 This Elf on the Shelf DIY Cupid-fil-a scene is a creative craft idea!
-If your kids are a fan of this chicken restaurant, they will love this idea.
+If your kids are fans of this chicken restaurant, they will love this idea.

 Elf on the Shelf DIY For A Cupid-Fil-A Setup Free Printable